-We had the chance to try many different roof top tents over the years and we believe that building your own tent might always be a good option.
-In this article, we have a made a list of thing you need to know before you start building and a step by step guide to what you need to do in order to make the tent.
-Follow up and see what’s needed to make a great roof top tent.
+We had the chance to try many different rooftop tents over the years and we believe that building your own tent might always be a good option.
+In this article, we have made a list of things you need to know before you start building and a step-by-step guide to what you need to do in order to make the tent.
+Follow up and see what’s needed to make a great rooftop tent.

 Know the Basics

 Now, a roof top tent is something that can be bought in stores for something like $2500 to $5000, or you can spend a few months or your summer break and build one by yourself from scratch for not more than just a few hundred bucks.
 Maybe even less.
 All you need is a goodwill and some tools – so if you’ve got that, we are ready to go.